captainbrosset/devtools-tips/src/tips/en/debug-popups-on-hover.md

 ## In Polypane

-Polypane has a similar feature to retain the focus state inside each pane.
-To enable this feature:
+Polypane provides a way to retain the focus state inside each pane.
+To retain the focus:

-1. Right-click the sync icon.
+1. Right-click on the **Sync** icon in the toolbar.
-1. Check "focus".

-In addition to retaining the focus, it is also kept in sync across all panes.
+1. Check the **Focus** option.
+The focus in now retained in all panes, and also kept in sync across all panes.

 ![Polypane with an opened context menu on the sync button, and the 'Focus' option checked and highlighted](../../assets/img/debug-popups-on-hover-polypane.png)